imagination-research/lbt/README.md

 **[[arXiv](https://arxiv.org/abs/2406.14629)]**
 **[[code](https://github.com/imagination-research/lbt)]**

 This is the code repository of our position paper "Can LLMs Learn by Teaching?
 A Preliminary Study".
+Our paper explores whether or not the current LLMs can "learn by teach (LbT)", which is a well-recognized paradigm in human learning.
+As one can imagine, the ability of LbT could offer exciting opportunities for the models to continuously evolve by teaching other (potentially weaker) models, rather than solely relying on human-produced data or stronger teachers.

-We make the first attempt in adapting the "learning by teach" strategy in education into LLMs and see if the contemporary LLMs are ready to learn by teach.
-The results are mixed but indeed show some promise.
-We also provide a roadmap for potential future research in Section 6 of our paper.
+We execute the exploration by implementing the LbT idea into well-established pipelines to see if it can improve the reasoning outcomes and ability on several complex tasks (e.g., mathematical reasoning, competition-level code synthesis).
+The results show some promise.
+Section 6 of our paper also provides a roadmap for future incorporation of education strategies into LLM learning.

 If you find this repository or paper useful, you can cite

 ```
 @misc{ning2024lbt,